microsoft/onnxruntime-inference-examples/js/chat/README.md

 # Local Chat using Phi3, ONNX Runtime Web and WebGPU

-This repository contains an example of running [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) your browser using [ONNX Runtime Web](https://github.com/microsoft/onnxruntime) with WebGPU.
+This repository contains an example of running [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) in your browser using [ONNX Runtime Web](https://github.com/microsoft/onnxruntime) with WebGPU.

 You can try out the live demo [here](https://guschmue.github.io/ort-webgpu/chat/index.html).